kolabri/kolabri.io/content/company/index.md

 draft: false
 ---

-Kolabri is a software engineering consultancy from Bavaria.
-We are helping you to adopt, measure, and govern InnerSource in your organization.
+Kolabri helps you to adopt, measure, and govern InnerSource in your organization.

 ### Maximilian Capraro